 When I was a kid, going to the Notre-Dame-de-Lourdes Sanctuary in Rigaud was an annual tradition.
-Every summer, on a sunny Sunday, the whole family (and often the extended family) would head to Mount Rigaud.
-There, we attended mass in the open air, we visited the shop and the cave where flowed blessed water, and if (and only if) we had behaved well, we could follow the path that leads to the cross at the top of the mountain (which, now that I think about it, has not happened often).
+Every summer, on a sunny Sunday, my whole family (and often the extended family) would head to Mont Rigaud.
+There, we attended mass in the open air, we visited the shop and the cave where you can collect blessed water, and if (and only if) we had behaved well, my parents would allow us to follow the trail that leads to the cross at the top of the mountain (which, now that I think about it, has not happened often).

 There is a simple geological explanation.
 These stones were actually torn off, polished, and rounded by the glaciers, then transported and left there when the glaciers retreated.
 The forest has grown all around, giving its particular and mysterious aspect to this famous field of stones.